avneesh0612/hashnode-blogs/cl6xr8krk030kcqnvduf54e30.md

 ## Create a claim button

-To use Thirdweb in our app, we need to wrap our app in the ThirdwebProvider as well.
+To use thirdweb in our app, we need to wrap our app in the ThirdwebProvider as well.
 I am going to create a custom component which uses the ThirdwebSdk with some props:

 ```typescript
 function ThirdwebProvider({